 Any sexual boundaries.

 I was afraid of Nathan.
 He’d lived on the streets on and off starting when he was 11.
-His mother resented all men by then, and put a lock on her refrigerator when her growing boy tried to nosh between meals.
+His mother was running her own brothel in Salem, Mass, by then, and she’d come to resent all men.
+When her growing boy tried to nosh between meals, she even put a lock on the refrigerator.
 He tried to pick it once, and she called the police who took him in for a full day before realizing it was his own mother who’d turned him in.
 When he told the story later, he’d say he liked jail.
 “Three squares a day.”

 You could say all this made him a little wary of close and personal relationships.
 Dangerously broken, even.

 But he’s been gone for 17 years, and I realize I’m more like him than anyone else in my father’s line.
 Nathan could connect with anybody for a finite period of time.
 He could find fun anywhere and was delighted with everything and everybody.
 At the end of his life he was learning Spanish to better communicate with the Dominicans who’d moved on the block.

 And he saw through bullshit and it wore him down.
 When push came to shove you’d find him alone at a party, sitting outside with one of his three cigarettes a day, the whole human tapestry easier to take from a distance.

 He always slept with prostitutes but not in an angry way.
 I get the sense he appreciated their brass tacks, was pals with them.
 Maybe visiting some ghost of his ma, Freud be damned.